News

 - amortization (e.g. Fibonacci heaps, union find)

-- strings (e.g. pattern matching, tries)
+- strings (e.g. pattern matching, suffix arrays)

 - graphs (e.g. shortest paths, maxflow, matching)